khaledghobashy/uraeus_smbd/README.md

-# **SMBD** | Symbolic Multi-Body Dynamics
+# URAEUS

+**_Symbolic creation and analysis of constrained multi-body systems in python_**

 ## Description

-**smbd** is a python package developed for the creation, simulation and visualization of multi-body systems.
+**uraeus** is a python package developed for the symbolic creation and analysis of constrained multi-body systems.

 A multi-body system is hereby defined as *a finite number of material bodies connected in an arbitrary fashion by mechanical joints that limit the relative motion between pairs of bodies*.
 Practitioners of multi-body dynamics study the generation and solution of the equations governing the motion of such systems [1].

 ---------------------------------------------------
 ### Audience and Fields of Application

 Initially, the main targeted audience was the **Formula Student** community.
-The motive was *encouraging a deeper understanding of the modeling processes and the underlying theories used in other commercial software packages*, which is a way of giving back to the community, and supporting the concept of *"knowledge share"* adopted there by exposing it to the open-source community as well.
+The motive was *encouraging a deeper understanding of the modelling processes and the underlying theories used in other commercial software packages*, which is a way of giving back to the community, and supporting the concept of *"knowledge share"* adopted there by exposing it to the open-source community as well.

 Currently, the tool aims to serve a wider domain of users with different usage goals and different backgrounds, such as students, academic researchers and industry professionals.